meteorhacks/cluster/README.md

 meteor add meteorhacks:cluster
 ```

-Then when you are deploying or starting your app, export following environment variables.
+Then when you are deploying or starting your app, export the following environment variables.

 ```shell
 # You can use your existing MONGO_URL for this